 - If you plan to do multiple flood coats to build depth, wait 4-8 hours before doing another pour.
-You'll want to pour the next layer when the epoxy is still in the gel state and the heat caused by the reaction has dissipated. - If you wait for the surface to harden completely, you'll need to sand in between pours (using 120 grit, vacuum & solvent wipe clean).
-Sanding between coats will not adversely affect the cosmetics of the final product the hazy surface will become clear again when you pour the next flood coat. - Continue to pour in shallow 1/8-1/4 inch layers, waiting 4-8 hours in between layers, until you reach the desired thickness. - Tip: For best results on the finished edge, it's important to maintain the edge between pours.
+You'll want to pour the next layer when the epoxy is still in the gel state and the heat caused by the reaction has dissipated.

+- harden completely, you'll need to sand in between pours (using 120 grit, vacuum & solvent wipe clean).
+Sanding between coats will not adversely affect the cosmetics of the final product-the hazy surface will become clear again when you pour the next flood coat.

+- Continue to pour in shallow 1⁄2-1⁄4

+inch layers, waiting 4-8 hours in

+between layers, until you reach the

+desired thickness.

+- Tip: For best results on the finished edge, it's important to maintain the edge between pours.
 Depending on the condition of the tape, you may need to change the tape between pours, once the epoxy has set up.